iCliniq Logo

 Welcome to icliniq.com.

 I am sorry to hear about your condition.
 First, let me assure you that it is going to be alright.
 But I want to know the following details.
-Please let me know if possible, have you been traveling recently?
-Do you have any fever symptoms?
-And do you have any difficulties in passing urine?
-Is your loose motion watery or stained with any blood?

-The tablet you are taking is for a urinary tract infection, I might suggest not taking it unless you have any difficulties in passing urine.
+The tablet you are taking is for a urinary tract infection.
+I might suggest not taking it unless you have any difficulties in passing urine.
 I would like you to take these tablets:

 As you might be dehydrated a lot, please continue to drink at least three liters of water every day.
-If your symptoms are not settling, try to do stool occult blood and stool routine parasite tests, HB, TC, DC, platelet, and serum electrolytes.
-Let me know if you have any more doubts.
-Wish you good health.
+If your symptoms are not settling, get the tests advised and also look for other conditions like diarrhea, dysentery, or worm infestation.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!